rbndickson/rbndickson.github.io/_projects/en-emoji-flashcards.markdown

   - Vue.js
 platform: web
 ---

-An ongoing project to create language teaching and learning resources from emoji using the open source [Twemoji](https://github.com/twitter/twemoji).
+An ongoing project to create language teaching and learning resources, including printable flashcards, printable worksheets and online activities.

-Resources are available in English, German, Japanese, Korean and Spanish.
-User authentication and roles allow for different editors to edit the vocabulary for each language.
+Resources are available in English, German, Italian, Japanese, Korean and Spanish.

+The images for vocabulary are both emoji, and images adapted from emoji, using the open source [Twemoji](https://github.com/jdecked/twemoji).

 ### Features: